 Sectigo securely generates and protects its own Private Key(s), using trustworthy HSMs and takes necessary precautions to prevent the compromise or unauthorized usage of them.
-Such HSMs SHOULD be certified to FIPS 140-2 Level 3 or higher.
+Such HSMs SHALL be certified to at least FIPS 140-2 Level 3 or Common Criteria EAL 4+.